 After being killed by Catwoman, Black Mask returned as a Black Lantern.
 He attacks Catwoman during one of her heists, but after seeing she doesn't fear him, he decides to go after her sister Maggie at the local mental institution in order to get more fear and hatred.
 Catwoman recruits Harley Quinn and Poison Ivy, and chases after black mask.
 After finding Maggie, Black Mask traps her and prepares to feed her Maggie's eyes, as he did to Maggie after torturing her fiancee.
 Poison Ivy then traps Black Mask in a giant plant, burning him with acid forever.

+After having died in the previous continuity, Black Mask is once again seen alive following the events of Flashpoint.
 While Batman investigates Dan Matthews, a guard at Arkham Asylum who maybe on the take, Dan in a desperate attempt to get away, opens several of the inmates cells.
 Black Mask is one of those inmates seen attacking the Batman before the Joker appears to come to Batman's aide and the pair work together to beat back the group of rampaging inmates.

 When the Court of Owls come to Arkham Asylum to kill Jeremiah Arkham, Roman Sionis is behind held there for observation.
 Roman had turned himself in seeking treatment for his darker half.
 Although Jeremiah had never truly become the Black Mask yet he understood the power tempting Roman.
 Now when the Court of Owls' Talons come for Jeremiah he feels his only hope is to release Roman, give him back his mask that gave him the ability to control weaker minds.
 Roman uses his power on the other inmates who mob the talons.
 Everything seems to be going Roman's way until he tries to control the Batman, who showed up to save Jeremiah.
 Black Masks powers don't work on Batman and he destroys the Roman's black mask, leaving Roman crippled.